Looking for an all-in-one platform for your digital business?

 Overall, I recommend Kajabi if your business is focused on online courses, online communities, memberships, or a learning management system (LMS) with a business focus.

 Key difference #2.
-GoHighLevel’s CRM and Workflow automations are more sophisticated
+GoHighLevel’s CRM and automations are advanced

 I like that HighLevel seamlessly integrates SMS/MMS, emails, Facebook Messenger, and voicemail drops into funnels.